trbehera/docs/docs/index.md

 ## The Secure Device Onboard Process

-This section describes a typical process in which Secure Device Onboard is used to automatically and securely onboard a device onto an owners network.
-Those process include:
+This section describes a typical process in which Secure Device Onboard is used to automatically and securely onboard a device onto an owner's network.
+Those processes include:

 **Device Initialization** - A manufacturer initializes a device enabled with Secure Device Onboard Client software by setting the initial credentials in the device’s firmware, copying required files to the device’s OS, and storing the required security data in a backend IT system.

 **Credential Management** – The manufacturers and supply chain integrators run a tool to manage security keys and ownership credentials that correspond to each device.
 These credentials do not reside on the device and are used to negotiate trust as devices are bought and sold.

 **Transfer To IoT Platform** – The ownership credentials are imported into an SDO-enabled IoT Platform.

 **Device Registration** – The ownership credentials are synchronized between the device management service and the rendezvous server.

 **Onboarding** - The process of verifying the device identity with the rendezvous server and brokering a trusted connection to the intended IoT platform when a device is powered on and connected to the Internet.

 The following diagram shows an example of a possible IoT supply chain and the steps taken by each participant in the Secure Device Onboard service.
-Each step is described in more detail in following sections.
+Each step is described in more detail in the following sections.

 **Enablement and Onboarding Process**
 ![Enablement and Onboarding Process](images/Slide3.PNG)